• Skip to primary navigation

 Kasuri Methi – Kasuri methi gives a lot of flavor to the curry.

-Others – You will also need onions, fresh ginger, garlic, lime, and cilantro (fresh coriander leaves).
+Others – You will also need red onions, fresh ginger, garlic, freshly squeezed lime juice, and cilantro (fresh coriander leaves).

-Fresh ginger and garlic can be replaced with ginger garlic paste.
+Fresh ginger and garlic cloves can be replaced with ginger garlic paste.

-You can also add some roasted gram flour (besan) to thicken the curry.
-It also makes it more flavorful.
+You can also add some roasted gram flour (besan, chickpea flour) to thicken the curry and make it more flavorful.

 How To Make Punjabi Egg Curry

-Add 6-7 cups of water to a medium-size saucepan and keep the cold eggs in a single layer at the bottom of the pan.
+Add 6-7 cups of water to a medium-sized saucepan and keep the cold eggs in a single layer at the bottom of the pan.

 Eggs must be covered with water for at least an inch.

 Add 2 teaspoon salt to the pan.
-Adding salt will prevent the eggs from breaking and the whites to run out while boiling.
-Try this tip and thank me later 🙂
+Adding salt will prevent the eggs from breaking and the whites from running out while boiling.

 Bring the water to a rolling boil over high heat.